racket/racket/racket/src/README.txt

 named "main.zuo" is analogous to "Makefile", where the directory containing "main.zuo" is the build directory.
-The `configure` and `winfig.bat` scripts generate a "main.zuo" in a build directory that bounces to "build.zuo" in the source directiry.
+The `configure` and `winfig.bat` scripts generate a "main.zuo" in a build directory that bounces to "build.zuo" in the source directory.
 A file named "buildmain.zuo" is even more like "Makefile.in" in the sense that "buildmain.zuo" is instantiated in a build directory as "main.zuo".